Quick Facts about Liverpool & The Norman Conquest

 Liverpool people at the Battle of Hastings

 West Derby, in Liverpool, had several Hawk Aeries.
-These are places for training Hawks to hunt and catch food.
-People with hawks were known to be in Harold’s army at the time and some of them may have been from West Derby.
+This was a place to train Hawks to hunt and catch food.
+People with hawks were known to be in Harold’s army at the time and some of them may have been from Croxteth Park in West Derby?

-Perhaps someone on the Bayeux Tapestry is one of your ancestors?!
+However, there is a chance that someone on the Bayeux Tapestry is one of your ancestors!

 Liverpool in The Domesday Book